Find Trade Colleges

 There are 16,769 students at Tidewater Community College in total, 5,806 are full-time undergraduates.
 The school has a student-to-faculty ratio of 20 to 1.

-Roughly 16% of students at Tidewater Community College take out loans to pay for college.
+16% of Tidewater Community College students take out loans to afford college costs.
 The average amount of student loans is $4,559 a year.
 Tidewater Community College has a 4.8% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from Tidewater Community College is $29,677.